HomeProgrammesNursingBachelor of Nursing

 Required Items

 For each year of the three-year degree there are specific items that you will need to provide.
 Please note that these are approximate costs.
 High quality and well maintained second hand items are more than acceptable.
-Please discuss with the Programme Leader or teaching staff.
+Please discuss with the teaching staff.

 • Stethoscope/scissors/penlight $125.00 (wait until the start of the programme to purchase, as staff will give you the best advice).